 "The Centers for Disease Control and Prevention (CDC), in partnership with the Sierra Leone College of Medicine and Allied Health Sciences (COMAHS) and the Sierra Leone Ministry of Health and Sanitation (MoHS), is now enrolling and vaccinating vol"...

 (Japanese Encephalitis Vaccine, Inactivated, Adsorbed) for Intramuscular Injection

 IXIARO, Japanese Encephalitis Vaccine, Inactivated, Adsorbed is a sterile suspension for intramuscular injection.
-Each dose of vaccine contains approximately 6 mcg of purified, inactivated JEV proteins and 250 mcg of aluminum hydroxide.
+Each 0.5 mL dose of vaccine contains approximately 6 mcg of purified, inactivated JEV proteins and 250 mcg of aluminum hydroxide.
 The appearance of the liquid is a white, opaque, non-uniform suspension which becomes homogeneous upon shaking.
-As IXIARO (japanese encephalitis vaccine) is inactivated, it cannot cause Japanese Encephalitis.

 The formulated bulk vaccine is filled into syringes, at a volume of 0.5 mL per syringe.
-From the manufacturing process, IXIARO (japanese encephalitis vaccine) also contains: formaldehyde (not more than 200 ppm), bovine serum albumin (not more than 100 ng/mL), host cell DNA (not more than 200 pg/mL), sodium metabisulphite (not more than 200 ppm), host cell proteins (not more than 300 ng/mL), and protamine sulfate (not more than 1μg/mL).
+From the manufacturing process, IXIARO also contains: formaldehyde (not more than 200 ppm), bovine serum albumin (not more than 100 ng/mL), host cell DNA (not more than 200 pg/mL), sodium metabisulphite (not more than 200 ppm), host cell protein (not more than 100 ng/mL), and protamine sulfate (not more than 1μg/mL).
 No preservatives, stabilizers, or antibiotics are added to the formulation.

 What are the possible side effects of this vaccine (Ixiaro)?